 What is allowed inside the Basilica?

 Please limit personal belongings to one small personal bag or purse per person.
 No luggage or rolling bags are allowed.
 No banners, posters, or flags may be displayed.
 No cards, brochures or pamphlets or any other outside materials may be displayed or distributed either inside or on the grounds of the Basilica.

 Is Parking available at the Basilica on the Day of the March for Life?

-Bus parking for January 29 is available by permit only.
-At this time, there are no additional permits available.
+Bus parking for January 21 is available by permit only.
+Please contact email@example.com for more information.